Galerie Richard

 Jeremy THOMAS’s show “Tanked” gets a review by critic and photographer Eric Simon in Actuart dated April 24th, 2017.

-Joseph NECHVATAL’s penelOpe pandemOnium painting from his New York show at Galerie Richard gets review by Taney Roniger in Whitehot Magazine.
+Joseph NECHVATAL’s penelOpe pandemOnium painting from his New York show at Galerie Richard gets a review by Taney Roniger in Whitehot Magazine.

 David RYAN exhibits recent paintings at the Nevada Museum of Art, Las Vegas, in the exhibition titled” Tilting the Basin: Contemporary Art of Nevada”, from March 17 until May 14, 2017.